oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_bds_instance_actions_module.rst

 - For *action=add_block_storage*, adds storage to existing worker nodes.
 The same amount of storage will be added to all workers.
 No change will be made to already attached storage.
 Block Storage once added cannot be removed.
 - For *action=add_cloud_sql*, adds Cloud SQL to your cluster.
 This will add a query server node to the cluster and create cell servers on all your worker nodes.
 - For *action=add_worker_nodes*, add worker nodes to an existing cluster.
 The worker nodes added will be based on an identical shape and have the same amount of attached block storage as other worker nodes in the cluster.
+- For *action=change_compartment*, moves a BDS instance into a different compartment.
 - For *action=change_shape*, scale-up/down individial nodes (per role type) in the cluster.
 Customer can choose arbitrarty VM_STANDARD shape to scale-up/down the instance.
 Only VM_STANDARD nodes can be re-shaped.
 - For *action=remove_cloud_sql*, remove Cloud SQL capability.
 - For *action=restart_node*, restarts a single node of a BDS instance.